argentlabs/argent-contracts-starknet/src/multiowner_account/multiguardian.md

 tx signature:
 would be allowed by any guardian not just the main guardian, mean changes for kulipa should we enforce that the same guardians signs every tx on the sessions, or is it ok to have different guardians signing it, should at last match the auth sig?
 YES

-session signature:

-to check if the auth is cached we need to either:

-- include the guardian_guid in the session, allows to enforce one particular guardian (not backwards compatible)
-- store the guardian_guid when caching: breaks current cache, not efficient
-- get the guardian_guid from the auth field: not backwards compatible and doesn't allow to submit tx quickly (need to get the guardian first)